Eschatologue/CM_wiki/docs/class/fighter/eldritch-knight.md

 #### Spellcasting Ability

-Intelligence is your spellcasting ability for your Eldritch Knight spells.
+:ability-int: **Intelligence** is your spellcasting ability for your Eldritch Knight spells.

 #### Spellcasting Focus